-Along with the potential for additional workers at USEI, there is the potential for a slight cumulative impact to public and occupational health in the form of additional work related injuries.
+Along with the potential for additional truck drivers and workers (waste handlers) at USEI, there is the potential for a small cumulative impact to public and occupational health in the form of additional work-related injuries and exposure to radioactive waste.

-A slight cumulative impact could result from waste management activities due to a small increase in secondary waste that may be generated from the usage and cleanup of trucks and rail cars used to transport LLRW to USEI.
+There could be a small cumulative impact from waste management activities resulting from a small increase in municipal solid waste, as well as secondary waste that may be generated from the cleanup of trucks and rail cars used to transport LLRW to USEI.
+This, when added to wastes generated by disposal activities from other facilities, would only result in a small cumulative impact.

-The following non-radiological aspects of the proposed actions were evaluated and were determined to exhibit no observable cumulative impacts: land use, transportation at the HDP, geology and soils, water resources, ecological resources, air quality, noise, visual and scenic resources, and historic and cultural resources.
+Impacts to the following environmental resources from non-radiological aspects of this 10 CFR 20.2002 request were evaluated and were determined to be of little or no effect, even when added to activities from other NRC-licensed facilities: land use, transportation at the HDP, geology and soils, water resources, ecological resources, air quality, noise, visual and scenic resources, and historic and cultural resources.